MamathaMurthyVanga/functioning_webapp/README.md

 Problem Set 2 - A functioning web app with API

 # functioning_webapp
-created virtual environment using python -m venv env activate the env from env/scripts/activate pip install django create project  using django-admin startproject web_app or python -m django startproject web_app cd web_app python manage.py startapp admin(only admin has the access to post the apps) python manage.py startapp user include the apps in settings.py(INSTALLED APPS) in project, apps url in project urls database models are written in models.py for admin and user in their repective apps logic in the views.py for the purpose of register, login, to add apps for admin logic in the views.py for the purpose of register, login, profile, points, task, for user created templates for the purpose of admin, app, home, index, login, points, profile, register and task code it written in each .html file according to requirement to check the data while developing i used get, delete functiionality for that purpose i used serializers from rest framework (pip install djangorestframework) included it INSTALLED APPS in settings.py

-freezed the requirements.txt(pip freeze > requirements.txt)
+Documentation for Functioning Web Application

+Project Setup

+1. Create a Virtual Environment

+Create a virtual environment using the following command: python -m venv env

+Activate the virtual environment:
+Windows:
+env\Scripts\activate

+2. Install Django
+Install Django and other dependencies using: pip install django

+3. Create a Django Project
+Create the project using one of the following commands: django-admin startproject web_app
+OR
+python -m django startproject web_app

+4. Navigate to the Project Directory
+Change directory to the project folder: cd web_app

+5. Create Django Apps
+Create an app for admin functionality: python manage.py startapp admin

+Only the admin has the access to post the apps.
+Create an app for user functionality:

+python manage.py startapp user

+6. Include Apps in Project Settings

+Add the created apps to the INSTALLED_APPS list in settings.py:
+INSTALLED_APPS = [
+    ...
+    'admin',
+    'user',
+    'rest_framework',  # For REST framework
+]

+7. Add URLs

+Include the app URLs in the project's urls.py file: from django.urls import include, path

+urlpatterns = [
+    path('admin/', include('admin.urls')),
+    path('', include('user.urls')),
+]

+Database Models

+Models for Admin and User are written in their respective models.py files within the admin and user apps.

+Views and Logic
+Admin App Views
+Logic in views.py includes functionalities for:
+Register
+Login
+Adding apps
+Getdata
+Deletedata

+User App Views
+Logic in views.py includes functionalities for:
+Register
+Login
+Profile
+Points
+Tasks

+Templates
+Created templates for the following purposes:
+Admin
+App
+Home
+Index
+Login
+Points
+Profile
+Register
+Task

+Code for each template is written in its respective .html file, tailored to the application’s requirements.

+Data Handling with REST Framework

+Installed Django REST framework:

+pip install djangorestframework

+Added rest_framework to INSTALLED_APPS in settings.py.

+Used serializers from the REST framework to handle GET and DELETE functionality during development.

+Requirements Freeze

+Freezed the dependencies into a requirements.txt file:

 Problem Set 3
 Please answer the below questions: